Calcium Fructoborate (FruiteX-B®)

 Frequently asked questions about Calcium Fructoborate (FruiteX-B®)

-Calcium Fructoborate (FruiteX-B®) is studied for supports joint comfort, helps maintain healthy inflammation markers, promotes bone-friendly mineral status.
+Calcium Fructoborate is researched primarily for Joint Health, Bone Health, and Anti-Inflammatory.
 Daily intake has been shown in human trials to help reduce sensations of knee discomfort and improve pain and stiffness scores within 7–14 days, supporting comfortable joint movement during everyday activity.

-Reported potential side effects may include: Generally well tolerated in trials at studied doses; mild GI upset occasionally reported.
+For most healthy adults, Calcium Fructoborate is well tolerated at studied doses.
+Reported effects can include: Generally well tolerated in trials at studied doses; mild GI upset occasionally reported.
 Headache or transient fatigue rarely reported during initiation.
-Always consult a healthcare provider before starting any new supplement, especially if you have underlying conditions or take medications.
+It may also interact with some medications.
+Calcium Fructoborate is not right for everyone, so check with a healthcare provider first if you are pregnant or breastfeeding, have a medical condition, or take prescription medication.

-Known drug interactions may include: Estrogen-based therapies: boron may increase circulating estrogen levels modestly.
+Possible interactions include: Estrogen-based therapies: boron may increase circulating estrogen levels modestly.
 Magnesium and calcium supplements: additive effects on mineral status; usually beneficial but monitor.
-Consult a pharmacist or healthcare provider if you take prescription medications.
+If you take prescription medication, check with a pharmacist or doctor before using it.

 References(3 citations)